Freya the Chainbreaker (FREYA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Freya the Chainbreaker Historical Price

-According to the latest data gathered on Freya the Chainbreaker live price page, the current price of Freya the Chainbreaker is 0.00739809USD.
-The circulating supply of Freya the Chainbreaker(FREYA) is 219.75M FREYA , giving it a market capitalization of $1.59M.
+According to the latest data gathered on Freya the Chainbreaker live price page, the current price of Freya the Chainbreaker is 0.00787796USD.
+The circulating supply of Freya the Chainbreaker(FREYA) is 219.75M FREYA , giving it a market capitalization of $1.73M.

 How Does Freya the Chainbreaker (FREYA) Price Prediction Module Work?